 Medically valid uses

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through scientific studies.

-Women who are pregnant or breastfeeding should consult a physician before taking any dietary supplements.
+Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any supplements.

 Side effects, toxicity, and interactions